2005 photo essays

 · Jaques Chirac visits the joint German-French pavilion

 One of the first highlights at the German pavilion was the visit by French premier minister Jacques Chirac on March 27.
 The lower left picture is taken almost right from where I am working every day.
 Therefore, we were among the first people to greet Mr Chirac upon arrival.
 You can't see it on the pictures but the guy is reeeaally slim.
-On the lower right picture you can see Mr Chirac with Mrs Fechter (pavilion chief #1), Mr Kreienkamp-Rabe (general commissioner of the German pavilion) and Mrs Pittscheidt (pavilion chief #2). (*NOTE: I stole these photographs from the Koelnmesse Bilddatenbank, please don't shoot me)
+On the lower right picture you can see Mr Chirac with Mrs Fechter (pavilion chief #1), Mr Kreienkamp-Rabe (general commissioner of the German pavilion) and Mrs Pittscheidt (pavilion chief #2).

 However, as every so often in Japan, communication problems between foreign and local staff became eclatantly clear.
 Some Japanese security folks cleared the area beforehand and actually inquired with us (the least involved party) about the route Mr Chirac would be taking through the pavilion.
 After Mr Chirac arrived with his French body guards, of course they took the quite opposite route than the Japanese had decided on (against our guidance), which resulted in great confusion.
-We have this kind of utter failure of communication very often here, but I think I will write about that in detail some time.
+We have this kind of major failure of communication very often here, but I think I will write about that in detail some time.

 · The Spanish pavilion